ovn-org/ovn-kubernetes/docs/features/multiple-networks/multi-homing.md

 - `mtu` (integer, optional): explicitly set MTU to the specified value.
 Defaults to the value chosen by the kernel.
 - `netAttachDefName` (string, required): must match `<namespace>/<net-attach-def name>` of the surrounding object.
+- `disablePortSecurity` (boolean, optional): enable this flag to opt-out of port security, thus removing MAC / IP spoofing protection from your workloads.

 **NOTE**
 - the `subnets` attribute indicates both the subnet across the cluster, and per node.